10.3 C

 Conclusion

-More than just a neighborhood, Gamla Stan is the beating heart of Stockholm, brimming with culture, history, and allure.
+Gamla Stan, bursting with culture, history, and allure, is more than just a neighborhood.
 Every corner, building, and street has a story to tell, beckoning visitors to learn more about Sweden’s past.
 Discovering hidden treasures, taking in the atmosphere, or marveling at landmarks—a trip to Gamla Stan is a once-in-a-lifetime experience.

 Stockholm City Hall